Gasparo Duiffprucgar / Lyone Anno 1545 [printed; date not clearly legible]

 Heyde 1983, p.
 87 (front); Saase 1972, p.
 86 (FB+S)

-Heyde 1983: Label is false: originally a South-German Bassgeige; striped back & ribs are oldest parts, perhaps even late 16th-C. Probably converted to cello in 18th C., to gamba in early 20th C. B&W table rim.
+Heyde 1983: Label is false: originally a South-German Bassgeige; striped back and ribs are oldest parts, perhaps even late 16th-C. Probably converted to cello in 18th C., to gamba in early 20th C. B&W table rim.
 Unusually shaped soundholes.Saase 1972: 1-piece table, back of 37 narrow strips of maple, ebony, and palisander; both with ebony-and-ivory edging and overhanging edges; ribs similar to back.
 Probably converted to a cello c.
 1700, then back to a viol in 19th C., perhaps by J.B.
 Vuillaume.